 Request Application Submission:

 1. You will first need to request an account to access the secure investigator area of the website.
-To do so, click “Contact Us” located in the upper right-hand corner of the page.
+To do so, click “Connect with Us” located in the upper right-hand corner of the page.

 2. Enter “Request New Account” in the body field and complete the other required information.
-You will be emailed instructions on how to access your account typically within 24 hours.
+You will be emailed instructions on how to access your account within one business day.
 Continue following the next steps below.

 3. Log into the LTRC website with your Username and Password.

 4. Click HERE to access the application form.